garrettxV/sphinx-template/source/chapter2/index.rst

     .. image:: count-code.*

-* After the following steps refreshing your browser look like the following image.
+* After the following steps refreshing your browser show the following below.

     .. image:: counter.*